Sukasa/stationeers-psm/DiagramCompiler/Doc/Design.md

 - Register exposes `%name%` (its value)
 - array CVs are only valid within an Array code block of the same variable

-Substitutions are made in code blocks...
-- `%name%` is replaced with the matching configuration value.
-- `%name|name|..%` is replaced with the first configuration value which is not the empty string.

 # [IR] INSTANCE INTRO
 	l %R0% %SRef% %SLogic%